peterxu30/lane30/README.md

 # About
 This is a simple bowling game built to commemorate my 30th birthday.
 Don't tell anyone yet because it's still a secret.

-Vibe-coded by ChatGPT, heavily upgraded, refactored, and bug-fixed by PKING.
+Vibe-coded by ChatGPT.
+Heavily upgraded, refactored, and bug-fixed by PKING.

 # Features
 - Simple collision physics: Ball hits one way, pins go the other.
 Pins naturally decelerate.